pop-os/docs/src/customize-pop/application-settings.md

 ![Select Default](/images/application-settings/select-default.png)

-### Default Applications vs. Default Handlers
+> **Default Applications vs. Default Handlers**:

-Many applications can be configured as default handlers for a single file type, but this menu allows you to specify which application should always launch when handling a specific media type.
+> Multiple applications can be designated as default handlers for file types.
+The `Default Applications` menu allows you to specify which application should **always** launch when handling a specific media type, even if other appropriate applications are installed on the system.